 An IT company gains:

-- An understanding of the beginning and end of the product that must be made.
+- An understanding of the beginning and end of the product that it must create.

-When to use fixed price, and when to opt for time & materials?
+When to use the fixed price billing model and when to opt for time & materials?

-- When the scope of the project is not fully known;
+- The scope of the project is not fully known

-- When running a long-term project with dynamic requirements;
+- We are running a long-term project with dynamic requirements

-- When we need flexibility to modify the scope of work.
+- We need flexibility to modify the scope of work.

 Predictability.
 Every entrepreneur is looking for predictability in business.
 A company's strategy usually requires clear deadlines and numbers that find their place in the budget.
 Knowing the cost of software development in advance makes planning far simpler.
 It can be divided into parts so the cost is easily absorbed by the company's finances.

 Easy management.
-Payments to the software company depend mainly on the percentage of work done.
-A fixed price allows the customer to review small amounts of work regularly, because the scope of work is transparent and predictable.
+Payments for the web development company depend mainly on the percentage of work done.
+A fixed price allows the customer to review small amounts of work regularly because the scope of work is transparent and predictable.

-The lack of flexibility is the weakest point of a fixed price contract.
-As a customer, you are responsible for any changes you have initiated or that go beyond the competence of the supplier.
-The IT company may not agree to changes during the implementation of the contract.
+The lack of flexibility is the weakest point of a fixed-price contract.
+As a customer, you are responsible for any occurring changes or the ones that go beyond the competence of the provider.
+The IT company may not agree to changes during the implementation of work.

-Acquiring competences.
-If the client does not have the right specialists in the team, the time & material agreement allows them to recruit and start a programming project.
+Acquiring competencies.
+If the client does not have the right specialists on the team, the time & materials agreement allows them to recruit and start a programming project.

 Start right away.
-The client can start the project right away - they have no specification, no design, they usually only have the goal they want to achieve.
+The client can start the project immediately — they have no specification, no design, and usually only have the goal they want to achieve.